 4. How should I dress during Residency?

 The CMHC program is meant to train the student to become professionals in the field of clinical mental health counseling.
 We expect the CMHC student’s attire to reflect their unique status as graduate students and future professionals.
-Snappy-casual or dress-casual is recommended.
+Business-casual is recommended.

 5. Should I bring my family or spouse to Residency?

 Students must prepare for a rigorous Residency schedule that requires both graduate-level coursework and spiritual/relational development.
-Some students consider bringing their families with them during Residency, but this is generally discouraged due to the lack of free time built into the Residency schedule.
+Some students consider bringing their families with them during Residency, but it is important to note that there is limited free time in the Residency schedule.
 Residency is an opportunity to build relationships with peers and faculty, and that can be difficult to do with competing family responsibilities.
 Students must make the best decision for their situation.

 6. Should I bring my computer or tablet to Residency?